NLaff/lafferty.co-v2/content/blog/how-one-blog-post-can-change-your-life.md

 Try taking on an insane challenge, like publishing every day for a month.
 In the end you'll be amazed at how far you came.

 Trust me, I know from experience.

+Or, invest in [hiring a freelance writer](/blog/hire-freelance-writer/) to write for you.
+This is obviously the more expensive option, but hiring a freelancer can provide a good source of motivation too.
+Nothing motivates me more than spending money on something -- it makes me care a lot more.

 ## Final Thoughts